 A visit to the PREVI housing complex today will reveal a relatively inconspicuous neighborhood, tucked away in the northern end of the Lima - appearing no different to the untrained eye from the generic ubiquitous buildings that occupy this part of the city.
-Yet the 'Proyecto Experimental de Vivienda' (Experimental Housing Project) has been variously described by architects and architectural critics as the "last great modernist social housing project"; "A Peruvian Wissenhofsiedlung"; "the coitus interruptus of social housing in the Third World"; "A Metabolist Utopia"; "A successful failure" or the moment when "attempts by avant-garde architects to help overcome a housing deficit came to an end."
-This last description of the project, a telling verdict, comes from PREVI's project director Peter Land who was also its chief master-planner.
-PREVI Lima was the ultimate socialist dream of Peruvian President Fernando Belaúnde Terry.
+Yet PREVI has been described by its project director Peter Land as the moment when "attempts by avant-garde architects to help overcome a housing deficit came to an end."
+PREVI was the ultimate socialist dream of Peruvian President Fernando Belaúnde Terry.
 Himself an architect - Belaúnde sought a final architectural 'solution' to the crisis of mass housing that had reached a stalemate in Peru of the 1960's plagued with an endemic influx of migrants to Lima.
-To better address the housing deficit,
+To better address the housing deficit, Land proposed the idea of an experimental housing competition to Belaúnde.
+Upon receiving financial support from the United Nations Development Program in 1968, the government of Peru set out to organize an audacious international competition with Land travelling personally to issue invitations to architects world-wide.
+The invited list of architects included the most eminent architects of the time, encompassing a broad global diversity from the Europeans James Sterling and Aldo Van Eyck, to the American Christopher Alexander and the Japanese trio of Kikutatke, Maki and Kurokawa.

-Figure 1: PREVI, Lima, Photograph by author, July 2013.
+Figure 1: PREVI Experimental Housing at Lima, Peru.
+2013